d3b4g/leonids/_posts/split.md

 ![source-01](/img/Screenshot_2020-05-13_08-34-01.png){: .align-left}

 This function directly call system with /bin/ls, and there is also usefullstring which /bin/cat flag.txt so we need to return to this function to exploit the binary successfuly.

-Get strings
+We can find all the strings in binary using rabin2

 ![source-01](/img/Screenshot_2020-05-15_14-55-41.png){: .align-left}

 ## Fuzzing:
 So now the binary analysis is out of the way.
-Lets start fuzzing the binary.
-Run the program and send more than 40 bytes
+Lets start fuzzing the binary.Generate the unique pattern and send to the program.

 ```
 gef➤  pattern create 100
 [+] Generating a pattern of 100 bytes